-As Decision 2016 looms, political artillery bombards you from the right and left, putting you on battle behavior whether you like it or not.
+As Decision 2020 looms, political artillery bombards you from the right and left, putting you on battle behavior whether you like it or not.
 On the battlefield of political discussion, reason and compromise are often the first casualties.
 This may fly among family and close friends, who will respect your opinions because they care about you, but your colleagues won’t share that same understanding or flexibility.
 That’s why when it comes to politics, the office just isn’t a safe zone.
+Here’s how you can navigate politics at work.

 Before you enter the political fray, remember to: